 What’s wrong with my network?
 What’s causing a voice quality problem?
 How do I prevent these issues?
 These are questions that IT and voice network admins ask on a daily basis.
 It is their job to ensure reliable network performance for users of unified communications services, and investigate to pinpoint the root cause of network problems when they occur.
 Mitel Performance Analytics makes this job easier, with Agent-Based Network Testing.

-Probe or agent-based monitoring collects a range of performance data from monitored devices and reports them to MPA, and also allows IT admins to access devices on remote networks.
-In MPA 2.3, we’ve taken this concept a step further by using agents to test and monitor the performance of UC services.
-This feature runs, among other network operations, synthetic calls to test VoIP service availability, network performance and pinpoint the source of a problem more effectively with diagnostic tools customized to voice and video.
+The probe or agent-based monitoring collects a range of performance data from monitored devices and reports them to MPA, and also allows IT admins to access devices on remote networks.
+In MPA, we’ve taken this concept a step further by using agents to test and monitor the performance of UC services.
+This feature runs, among other network operations, synthetic calls to test VoIP service availability, and network performance and pinpoint the source of a problem more effectively with diagnostic tools customized to voice and video.

 The available network tests include:

 - SIP Call Test – One or more test calls are made between two test agents.

 - Traceroute Test – Traces the path that an IP packet takes from a test agent to an identified target.